AdarshPrabhuJP/Rural-Reach/README.md

-# GrameenConnect
+# RuralReach

 Connecting rural communities in India with essential services through technology.

 ---

 ## 🌐 **Project Overview**
-GrameenConnect is a multilingual, mobile-friendly web application designed to address the challenges faced by rural and semi-urban communities in India.
+RuralReach is a multilingual, mobile-friendly web application designed to address the challenges faced by rural and semi-urban communities in India.
 It provides accessible, voice-assisted navigation across five main service areas:

 1. **Agriculture** - Get real-time updates on crop prices, weather, and government schemes.
 2. **Education** - Access online courses and local educational resources.